-- Finally, and this is what interests us most for the rest of the tutorial: other display methods.
-You can use a shortcode to display applause in the desired location rather than automatically.
+- Finally, and this is what interests us most for the rest of the tutorial: the other display methods.
+You can use a shortcode to display the clap at the desired location rather than automatically.

-4 - Integrate elements to blog posts with the Theme Builder
+4 - Integrating elements into blog posts with the Theme Builder

-So, now that you have installed and set up the 3 extensions, I suggest you display this reading information in your blog posts.
+Now that you have installed and configured the 3 extensions, I suggest you display this reading information in your blog posts.

-So you have understood that you either create or modify your article template created with the Theme Builder.
+So you get it, you either create or modify your article template created with the Theme Builder.

-You add a new row (the green "+") cut into 4 columns.
+You add a new row (the green "+") split into 4 columns.